What is an 8 bar blues?

-We are going to be using at total of 5 different chords for these 12 bar blues examples.
+We are going to be using at total of 5 different chords for most of these 8 bar blues examples.
 We will use the I, IIm, IV, V and VIm chords.
 This charts shows which chords to use in several different keys:

 |Key||I Chord||IIm Chord||IV Chord||V Chord||VIm Chord|

 So let’s dive into the world of the 8 bar blues: